 Itinerari nel Rojale

-The works produced during this significant event serve as a notable example of an open-air park-museum, presented to visitors through Itinerary 3.
+The works created during this important event form a remarkable open-air park-museum, which visitors can explore through Itinerary 3.

-Itinerary 3 is a circular pedestrian route of approximately six kilometers that allows visitors to explore the most significant cluster of artworks created during the annual International Sculpture Symposium on Stones of Friuli Venezia Giulia.
+Itinerary 3 is a looped walking route of approximately six kilometres, leading visitors to discover the most significant group of sculptures created during the annual International Stone Sculpture Symposium of Friuli Venezia Giulia.

-The suggested starting point is the Reana del Rojale Town Hall park in Remugnano.
-There are over twenty sculptures placed around the municipal headquarters and in the civic center.
-This initial cluster alone provides an appreciation for the variety of styles and subjects chosen by artists to create their sculptures using different stones from Friuli Venezia Giulia.
+The suggested starting point is the park of the Town Hall of Reana del Rojale in Remugnano.
+More than twenty sculptures are located around the municipal building and within the civic centre.
+This first group already offers an appreciation of the variety of styles and subjects chosen by the artists, who worked with different types of stone from Friuli Venezia Giulia.

-Continuing north until reaching the Municipal Auditorium, one can extend the journey towards Valle and Vergnacco, where the Sculpture Park is located, serving as the venue for the annual sculpture symposium held every September for fifteen days.
+Continuing north towards the Municipal Auditorium, the route proceeds to Valle and Vergnacco, where the Sculpture Park is located.
+This is the venue of the symposium, which takes place every year in September and lasts fifteen days.

 Itinerari nel Rojale